 Managing one rental property, two or three rental properties is not too difficult either.
 Once you start getting four or more rentals it starts taking a significant amount of time to manage your properties.
 If you don’t have the time to manage them; get help.
 When you don’t take the time to screen tenants or check up on your properties is when you encounter serious problems.

 There is a lot involved in managing rental properties, but not every rental will have issues that require a lot of management.
 I have had rental houses that never have a problem, are well maintained and the tenants always pay on time.
 I have had other rentals where the tenants are always having problems, pay late, or stop paying completely.
 I had one tenant who had a heart attack and could not work anymore.
 We came up with a mutually agreed upon plan where he would move out and try to pay me back for back rent owed.
 He never paid me, but I rented the house right away for more money than he was supposed to be paying and it worked out okay.

 It is worth it for many people to use a property manager, especially if they can’t handle being tough on tenants.
 Property managers will cut into your profits, but they will save you time as well.
 Property management fees usually range from 8 to 12 percent of the monthly rents.
 Some property managers also charge a leasing fee, which could be one half or one month’s rent.
-In my area I can find property managers who charge 8 percent of the monthly rents with no leasing fees.
+In my area, I can find property managers who charge 8 percent of the monthly rents with no leasing fees.
 I have thought about starting a property management company, but with fees that low it is hard to make much money.
-Here is a great article on how to find a property manager.

 I have a real estate team that consists of real estate agents, assistants and myself.
 When I gave up managing my rental properties, I handed the duties over to my team.
 Not only does my team help me with selling houses and my fix and flips; they manage my rental properties.